terrycojones/rpnpy/README.md

         is prime.

     But `dc` has only a tiny set of operations.
-So while it's great to be able to quickly use it from the command line (e.g., `echo 4 5 + p |
-    dc`) you have to reach for a real calculator or use a full programming language, e.g., Perl or Python.
+So while it's great to be able to easily use it from the command line (e.g., `echo 4 5 + p | dc`) I often find myself reaching for a real calculator or go into an interactive session with a full programming language (Perl, Python, etc).
-1. I was curious what it would be like to have a Python RPN calculator that offered both the minimalist syntax of `dc` but that also offered a much wider range of operations and made it possible to put Python objects (lists, dicts, functions) onto the stack and operate on them.
+1. I was curious what it would be like to have a Python RPN calculator that offered both the minimalist syntax of `dc` but that also offered a much wider range of operations and made it possible to put Python objects (lists, dicts, functions, etc.) onto the stack and operate on them.
 I'm curious what use I'll make of it, and what others might do with it too.

 *Note* that this is a work in progress!
 Everything may change.
 Suggestions